ansible/ansible-dev-tools/docs/content_best_practices.md

 unit-py3.11-2.14             -> Unit tests for ansible.scm using ansible-core 2.14 and python 3.11
 ```

-To run tests with a single environment, simply run the following command:
+To run tests with a single environment, run the following command:

 ```bash
 tox -e sanity-py3.11-2.14 --ansible --conf tox-ansible.ini
 ```

-To run tests with multiple environments, simply add the environment names to the command:
+To run tests with multiple environments, add the environment names to the command:

 ```bash
 tox -e sanity-py3.11-2.14,sanity-py3.11-devel --ansible --conf tox-ansible.ini
 ```

-Please refer to this official [tox-ansible documentation] to see more options.
+Refer to the [tox-ansible documentation] to see more options.

 [tox-ansible documentation]: https://ansible.readthedocs.io/projects/tox-ansible/